Minotaur: Etymology

 "Minotaur" was originally a proper noun in reference to this mythical figure.
 That is, there was only the one Minotaur.
-In contrast, the use of "minotaur" as a common noun to refer to members of a generic "species" of bull-headed creatures developed much later, in 20th century fantasy genre fiction.
+In contrast, the use of "minotaur" as a common noun to refer to a whole "species" of bull-headed creatures developed much later, in 20th century fantasy genre fiction.

-The Minotaur was called Θevrumineš in Etruscan.

-English pronunciation of the word "Minotaur" is varied.
-The following can be found in dictionaries: /ˈmaɪnətɔːr, -noʊ-/ MY-nə-tor-,_--noh--, /ˈmɪnətɑːr, ˈmɪnoʊ-/ MIN-ə-tar-,_-MIN-oh--, /ˈmɪnətɔːr, ˈmɪnoʊ-/ MIN-ə-tor-,_-MIN-oh--.
+The Minotaur was called Minotaurus [miːnoːˈtau̯rʊs] in Latin and Θevrumineš in Etruscan.
+English pronunciation of the word "Minotaur" is varied; the following can be found in dictionaries: /ˈmaɪnətɔːr, -noʊ-/ MY-nə-tor-,_--noh--, /ˈmɪnətɑːr, ˈmɪnoʊ-/ MIN-ə-tar-,_-MIN-oh--, /ˈmɪnətɔːr, ˈmɪnoʊ-/ MIN-ə-tor-,_-MIN-oh--.

-Creation and appearance
+Creation myth

 After ascending the throne of the island of Crete, Minos competed with his brothers as ruler.
-Minos prayed to the sea god Poseidon to send him a snow-white bull as a sign of the god's favour.
+Minos prayed to the sea god Poseidon to send him a snow-white bull as a sign of the god's favor.
 Minos was to sacrifice the bull to honor Poseidon, but owing to the bull's beauty he decided instead to keep him.
 Minos believed that the god would accept a substitute sacrifice.
-To punish Minos, Poseidon made Minos' wife Pasiphaë fall in love with the bull.
-Pasiphaë had the craftsman Daedalus fashion a hollow wooden cow, which she climbed into to mate with the bull.
-The monstrous Minotaur was the result.
+To punish Minos, Poseidon arranged with Aphrodite for Minos's wife, Pasiphaë, to fall in love with the bull.
+Pasiphaë had the master craftsman, Daedalus, fashion for her a hollow wooden cow, into which she climbed to let the bull mate with her.
+She then fell pregnant and bore Asterius, the Minotaur, making him a grandchild of Helios.
 Pasiphaë nursed the Minotaur but he grew in size and became ferocious.
 As the unnatural offspring of a woman and a beast, the Minotaur had no natural source of nourishment and thus devoured humans for sustenance.
 Minos, following advice from the oracle at Delphi, had Daedalus construct a gigantic Labyrinth to hold the Minotaur.
 Its location was near Minos's palace in Knossos.